idec2021/UOregon/docs/project/background.md

 ## <span style="color:royalblue"> **Motivation** </span>
 Biological protein-based systems have diverse applications, from targeted drug delivery to sustainable textile manufacturing.
 A significant barrier to using proteins in medicine and industry is that proteins have evolved to function best in a living cell from their native organism, and frequently lose function in a different context.
 This necessitates innovative techniques to modify and optimize natural proteins for novel functions and conditions.

+Protein engineering involves mutating a protein's encoding DNA and observing the functional outcomes.
+However, the relationships between sequence and function are often unpredictable, and the mutational space for a given protein is virtually limitless.
+DiversiPhi29 is an approach to protein engineering which optimizes the scale and speed at which sequence space can be explored by limiting the necessity for manual mutation.

 ## <span style="color:royalblue"> **Directed Evolution** </span>
 Directed evolution allows scientists to guide and accelerate the mutational path of a sequence, in a random or targeted manner, towards a certain functional or phenotypic ideal.
 Current approaches to directed evolution consist of rounds of mutation *in vitro* to develop a library of differentially mutated genes, followed by expression of the mutant library *in vivo* to assess phenotypic outcomes.
 Variants are screened for a select function, and the most suitable variants undergo further rounds of mutation, expression, and screening until a suitable phenotype is achieved.